JonLiu024/Conservatory-Donation-Management-App/README.md

     Refactoring 1: Application of singleton design pattern
 - In my project, there exists only one instance of Conservatory, and 0...* instances of Wildlife, Donor, and Donation.
 - Therefore, to reduce the expense of instantiating conservatory class and
-- to have an easier and more direct access to the Conservatory's methods and fields, we can apply singleton design pattern
+- to have easier and more direct accesses to the Conservatory's methods and fields, we can apply singleton design pattern
 - We can achieve this by simply making the constructor of Conservatory class private and implement a static getInstance method, With this implementation,
 - all the ui class can access the Conservatory class by using Conservatory.getInstance() to access its fields and perform functional actions (add wildlife, donor into conservatory).

     Refactoring 2: Application of HashMap
 - In my project, I used Array Lists to hold the collections of the model objects (wildlife, donor, donation).
-- Since elements in a list can only be accessed using indexes, searching for a specific element in the list with a certain characteristics is not efficient and requires much more codes.
+- Since elements in a list can only be accessed using indexes, searching for a specific element in the list with a certain characteristics (i.e. fully funded wildlife) is not efficient and requires much more codes.
 - Since these lists are not designed to hold duplicate objects (for example, every donor object in the List<Donor> of Conservatory object should be unique, with unique donor ID), we can use HashMap to hold these object
-- using string of ID as the keys (i.e. HashMap<IDString, wildlife>, HashMap<IDString, Donor>) Searching for a wildlife or donor will be much more efficient by simply using get(StringID) methods
+- using string of ID as the keys (i.e. HashMap<IDString, wildlife>, HashMap<IDString, Donor>) to search for a wildlife or donor.

     Refactoring 3: To avoid tight coupling between model classes